semteXKG/native-suck/README.md

-# native-suck
+# What's this about

-esp-idf version of the suck project which utilizes zigbee
+The same thing as the SUCKer, but in native ESP IDF